IamSarTech/mysarkportfolio/content/pages/projects/project-three.md

 client: Me
 description: >-
   The Maze Solver project utilizes the Breadth-First Search (BFS) algorithm to find the shortest path through a grid-based maze.
-Implemented in Python, the program represents the maze as a graph where each cell is a node and adjacent cells are connected by edges.
+This program represents the maze as a graph where each cell is a node and adjacent cells are connected by edges.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg